HVR88/claudette/README.md

 # My own preface: This is all basic and rudimentary code.

-## Most of it insanely laughhable, most of it not remotely original, potentially written by an overvalued company, trading on misinformation and fraud.
+### Most of it insanely laughhable, most of it not remotely original, potentially written by an overvalued company, trading on misinformation and fraud.

-## The value in taking this code down isn't to prevent anyone else from using so-called trade secrets, but to prevent everyone, including investors, from realizing Anthropic is potentially built on a giant pile of shit.
+### The value in taking this code down isn't to prevent anyone else from using so-called trade secrets, but to prevent everyone, including investors, from realizing Anthropic is potentially built on a giant pile of shit.
 Well, no one can put the genie back in the bottle.

+### If anyone at Anthropic wants to try and prove this is their own copyrighted and proprietaery code they can come and physically fight me, or take me to court - their choice.
+The public discovery I demand is going to be epic.

 ## Supposed and potential claude code - Alleged Source Leak